 Should our app have problems running on your device, please contact our support team.
 We will attempt to resolve compatibility issues with your device where possible.

 Android Version Support

 We aim to support Android operating system versions at least 4 years backwards from Google's initial release date.
 See this list of Android versions and release dates to compare against your target device's Android version.

 Android versions are unevenly adopted by manufacturers, so we also provide the following guideline for planned minimum version support:

 Minimum version: Android 6.0.1

 Depending on your device and feature requirement, our apps are known to run successfully on Android versions older than this official support window.
-As of July 2018, the oldest Android version we are aware of customers successfully running against is Android 4.4 (released in October 2013).
+In early 2021, we saw a few customers still running on Android 5.1 (which was released in April 2015), however this may not still be the case.

 We attempt to provide maximum backwards compatibility as far as possible when we develop Android app changes.
 However, this consideration is a best-effort approach, NOT a guarantee.
 Our Android development decisions are ultimately driven by the official support window above.
 As such, when considering a device purchase, you should always aim for devices running the highest Android version possible.

 Android Device Support